trilogy-group/twilio-node/advanced-examples/custom-http-client.md

   .catch((error) => console.error(error));
 ```

-## Create your custom Twilio RestClient
+## Create your custom Kandy RestClient

-When you take a closer look at the constructor for `twilio.restClient`, you see that the `httpClient` parameter is a `RequestClient`.
-This class provides the client to the Twilio helper library to make the necessary HTTP requests.
+When you take a closer look at the constructor for `kandy.restClient`, you see that the `httpClient` parameter is a `RequestClient`.
+This class provides the client to the Kandy helper library to make the necessary HTTP requests.

 Now that you can see how all the components fit together, you can create our own `RequestClient`: